Makers

 -

-Based in the Cotswolds in England, his ingenious jewelry features flat diamonds, a cutting tradition long lost in Europe.
-His main focus is to maximize the characteristics of the stone any means necessary.
+Based in the Cotswolds, England, William Welstead creates ingenious jewelry, often featuring flat diamonds, a cutting tradition long lost in Europe.
+His work is dedicated to enhancing the unique character of each stone through meticulous craftsmanship.